 Do unmarried couples have legal rights?

 The number of cohabiting couples in the UK has been rising steadily in recent years.
-There are around 3.6 million couples cohabiting in the UK currently and cohabitation is the fastest growing family type in the UK.
+There are around 3.6 million couples cohabiting in the UK, and cohabitation is the fastest growing family type in the UK.

 Legal protection for unmarried couples